snap-contrib/cwl-snap-graph-topsar/README.md

 - the first, `read-split-ifg.xml` processes a pair of SLC for a given subswath.
 The CWL documents will run three instances, one for each subswath
 - the second, `topsar-merge-write.xml`, merges the three interferograms

+The CWL file contains a two step workflow that orchestrates the execution of the two SNAP graphs above.

 The CWL file will instruct `gpt` to use the value passed as a command line argument, e.g.: